makolyte/trellojsonquery-console-app/README.md

 # Trello JSON query app

 I wanted to get all of the names of cards in specific lists in my Trello board.
 So I exported the board as JSON (from the Trello UI), then wrote this utility that parses JSON to Lists and Cards.
-It outputs the Card names to the console from a specific List.
+It outputs the Card names to a CSV file from a specific List.

 This is v1.
 It's a simple starting point that solves a specific problem (show me card names for this list).